Chart Color Schemes

 Tregear has shown very soft population growth performance across periods assessed by AreaSearch

-As of November 2025, Tregear's population is estimated at around 3,939 people.
-This reflects an increase of 239 individuals since the 2021 Census, which reported a population of 3,700 people.
-The change was inferred from AreaSearch's estimate of the resident population being 3,940 following examination of the latest ERP data release by the ABS in June 2024 and an additional 15 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,401 persons per square kilometer, placing Tregear in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's 6.5% growth since the 2021 census exceeded the SA3 area's growth rate of 3.1%, marking it as a growth leader in the region.
-Natural growth contributed approximately 57.99999999999999% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Tregear's estimated population as of Nov 2025 is around 4,002.
+This reflects an increase of 302 people (8.2%) since the 2021 Census, which reported a population of 3,700 people.
+The change is inferred from the resident population of 3,940, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 15 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,440 persons per square kilometer, placing Tregear (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
+Tregear's 8.2% growth since the 2021 census exceeded the SA3 area (5.2%), along with the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by natural growth that contributed approximately 57.99999999999999% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, Tregear is expected to expand by 399 persons to 2041, reflecting an increase of 8.4% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Anticipating future population dynamics, a population increase just below the median of national statistical areas is expected, with Tregear (SA2) expected to expand by 399 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 6.7% in total over the 17 years.

 Frequently Asked Questions - Population